svanderburg/nijs/README.md

 The `buildCommand` parameter is bound to an instance of the `NixInlineJS` prototype.
-The `code` parameter can be either a JavaScript function (that takes no parameters) or a string that contains embedded JavaScript function.
+The `code` parameter can be either a JavaScript function (that takes no parameters) or a string that contains embedded JavaScript code.
 The former case (the function approach) has the advantage that its syntax can be checked or visualised by an editor, interpreter or compiler.